microsoft/SoftTeacher/README.md

 ### Partial Labeled Data

-We followed STAC[1] to evalutate on 5 different data splits for each settings, and report the average performance of 5 splits.
+We followed STAC[1] to evaluate on 5 different data splits for each settings, and report the average performance of 5 splits.
 The results are shown in the following:

 #### 1% labeled data
 | Method | mAP| Model Weights |Config Files|